Wedding customs by country: Greece

 A typical Greek wedding will usually have more than 100 invited people (but usually 250–500) who are friends, siblings, grandparents, uncles, aunts, first or second cousins, neighbors and colleagues.
 It is common to have guests whom the couple has never met before.
 This is because the people who will be invited are usually determined by the parents of the couple and not by the couple themselves.
 Traditionally, the whole village would have attended the wedding, so very often the parents invite friends of theirs and their children, to the weddings of their own children.

 There are many other traditions which are local to their regional areas.
-One famous tradition is the pinning of money on the bride's dress.
-This custom originated in one part of Greece, where it is a substitute for wedding presents, however it has become more widespread recently.
+One famous tradition is the pinning of money on the bride's dress during a special dance at the wedding reception, a custom especially common in rural areas and villages.

-Italian customs
+Ireland

+Brides in Ireland traditionally wore a blue wedding dress as a symbol of purity.
+The bride also traditionally kept an embroidered handkerchief on her person all day, which would later be used to make a christening gown for the couple's first child.
+The wearing of wildflowers in the bride's hair was a common tradition.

+A horseshoe was traditionally carried down the aisle by the bride and displayed as a symbol of good luck, with the ends pointing upwards to prevent the luck from running out.
+The horseshoe would later be hung up in the couple's home as a symbol of protection.

+The church door was traditionally locked once the bride and groom were inside, reputedly to prevent the groom changing his mind and running away.

+A Claddagh ring is sometimes used as a wedding ring in Ireland.

+Handfasting is an occasional ritual at an Irish wedding, whereby the couple's hands are bound together as a symbol of their union.

+A statue of the Child of Prague is traditionally left outside from the night before the wedding in the hope that rain will not fall on the wedding day.